luiscape/hdxscraper-skeleton-python/README.md

 That should configure the collector / scraper to run on a daily schedule.

 ## Usage Structure
-The shell script [`run.sh`](run.sh) contains all the necessary calls to run the script automatically.
+The shell script [`bin/run.sh`](bin/run.sh) contains all the necessary calls to run the script automatically.
 Here's an example:

 ```shell
 #!/bin/bash